Over 100 arrested in Southern California drug bust operation

 2 search warrants were served at local residences

 A total of 104 people were arrested during the large-scale bust.
-Most of the people arrested claimed to be homeless or living in various motels along Magnolia Avenue, officers said.
+Most of the people arrested claimed to be homeless or living in various motels in the area, officers said.

 During a probation search of a motel room, police discovered a woman who was wanted for a 2022 felony drunk-driving crash that critically injured two women and a 4-year-old boy.